 If you’re looking for a sweet, not-so-scary, kid-friendly, and fun Halloween event, head to Creatures of the Night at Tampa’s Lowry Park Zoo.

-Lowry Park Zoo is consistently rated one of the best zoos in the country, by Parents magazine and many others.
+Lowry Park Zoo, now Zoo Tampa, is consistently rated one of the best zoos in the country, by Parents magazine and many others.
 They are part of the Association of Zoos & Aquariums.
 The zoo, in fact, has been in operation at Lowry Park since 1957.

 Lowry Park Zoo is part of Tampa’s City Pass.
 Save 52% or more on Tampa Bay’s 5 best attractions with CityPASS – Shop Now!